 Learn more about language for collective agreements that unions can adapt in their own negotiations.

 Domestic violence happens in all cultures and religions, in all ethnic and racial communities, at every age, and in every income group.
 However, some groups are more vulnerable to serious injury or death.

 All domestic violence is harmful.
 However, when an abuser habitually controls and coerces their partner, the risk to the victim is greater.
 For more information on high risk domestic violence, please click here.

-Although both men and women experience domestic violence, victims of high-risk cases with the most serious injuries are women.
+Although people of all genders experience domestic violence, victims of high-risk cases with the most serious injuries are women.

-It’s crucial—for unions and employers alike—to recognize that different women face different levels of risk and may endure extra barriers to support and healing.
-This is why unions take special care to advocate for women with disabilities, women of colour, young women, Indigenous women, LGBTQ women, immigrant women and women in rural communities who may face different kinds of barriers.
+It’s crucial – for unions and employers alike – to recognize that different women face different levels of risk and may endure extra barriers to support and healing.
+This is why unions take special care to advocate for women with disabilities, women of colour, young women, Indigenous women, LGBTQ2SI women, immigrant women and women in rural communities who may face different kinds of barriers.

 What are some warning signs of domestic violence at work?

 All workers should be able to recognize the signs of abuse.
 Some of the warning signs that a co-worker might be experiencing abusive behaviour include when they: